 Of course these are my tips after only spending a week in the city, so any other recommendations are more than appreciated from any of you Sydneysiders or expats!

 Sydney is also known for having a great many free festivals in the summer which I plan on taking full advantage of.
-No matter if you’re staying cheap or you’re on a more cushy budget, it’s hard not to have a good time in Sydney.
+Regardless of your budget, it’s hard not to have a good time in the city – whether you’re in Sydney for a few days, or a few months like me.

 Join the Adventure